Aliases for OPN1SW Gene

 GeneCards Summary for OPN1SW Gene

-OPN1SW (Opsin 1 (Cone Pigments), Short-Wave-Sensitive) is a Protein Coding gene.
-Diseases associated with OPN1SW include color blindness and colorblindness, tritan.
-Among its related pathways are Signaling by GPCR and Disease.
-GO annotations related to this gene include G-protein coupled receptor activity and photoreceptor activity.
-An important paralog of this gene is RGR.
+OPN1SW (Opsin 1, Short Wave Sensitive) is a Protein Coding gene.
+Diseases associated with OPN1SW include Tritanopia and Color Blindness.
+Among its related pathways are Signaling by GPCR and Metabolism of fat-soluble vitamins.
+Gene Ontology (GO) annotations related to this gene include G protein-coupled receptor activity and photoreceptor activity.
+An important paralog of this gene is RHO.